MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-register-new-items.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, and then choose the related link.
 2. Select the relevant item, and then choose the **Edit** action.
 3. Choose the **Vendors** action.
-4. Choose the **Vendor No.** field, and then select the vendor that you want to set up for the item.
+4. Choose the **No.** field, and then select the vendor that you want to set up for the item.
 5. Optionally, fill in the remaining fields.
 6. Repeat steps 2 through 5 for each vendor that you want to buy the item from.